Gnkgo/summaries/introduction-to-machine-learning/iml.md

 - So after choosing centers and clustering, move centers to new centers
 - repeat until done
 - converges, local or global minimum

 **PCA**
 - PCA can be kernelised
 - unsupervised learning algorithm
-- It is orthogonal to all other principal components found by PCA **PCA first principal component**
+- It is orthogonal to all other principal components found by PCA

+**PCA first principal component**
 - Captures the maximum amount of variance in the data among all possible linear combinations of the original features
 - represents the direction in the data space along which the data exhibits the highest variability or spread
 - orthogonal to all other subsequent principal components, meaning it is uncorrelated with them.
 This orthogonality property allows PCA to create uncorrelated features
+- first principal component is given by the eigenvector of th data covariance matrix with the largest eigenvalue